Melby, Halsnæs

 Melby is a village located on the Halsnæs peninsula, midway between Frederiksværk and Hundested, Halsnæs Municipality, North Zealand, some 60 km north of Copenhagen, Denmark.
 It most notable landmarks are its church, its windmill and a former military camp.
 Melby Station is served by the Hundested Line between Hillerød and Hundested.
-As of 1 January 2022, the population was 764.
+As of 1 January 2025, the population was 783.

 The name Melby is also associated with Melbylejren, a former military installation which is now located in Liseleje-Asserbo, as well as Melby Overdrev, an area of protected heatherlands separating Liseleje and Asserbo Plantations to the east of Liseleje.

 Church

 The original Romanesque stone church was built in about 1100.
 The tower and current chancel date from the 16th century.
 Both are built in red brick and are decorated with white lesenes.
 The cross-vaulted interior is richly decorated with frescoes from the 1600th century.
 The pulpit was carved by Johannes Andreæ.
 The writer Leif Panduro is buried in the cemetery.

 The site also includes a church barn from the first half of the 16th century which was listed in 1967.
-Only about one quarter of the original barn survives since the rest disappeared when the building was renovated in 1722 after having fallen into despair.
+Only about one-quarter of the original barn survives since the rest disappeared when the building was renovated in 1722 after having fallen into despair.
 The east wall with the two doors and the south gable date from 1888 when the building was adapted for use as a burial chapel.

 Windmill

 Melby Windmill (Danish: Melby Mølle) stands on a small hill.
-It was built in 1879 and remained in service until 1946, Ut is a smock mill consisting of an octagonal tower and an opion-shaped cap.
+It was built in 1879 and remained in service until 1946.
+It is a smock mill consisting of an octagonal tower and an ogee cap.
 It was built as a grain mill but later used as a saw mill but no longer functions.
 It is open to visitors.